thejhh/blockjs/doc/draft/components/README.md

 ![Main component for an application](https://github.com/jheusala/blockjs/raw/master/doc/draft/components/main.png)

-This application uses an object named httpd and a programmer can use all components defined for that specific object.
+This application uses an object named httpd and the programmer can use all components defined for that specific object.

 Data components